artempoletsky/blender_addon_boilerplate/README.md

 ## Usage

-1. Clone repo
+1. Clone the repo
-2. Create new blender file in repo folder.
+2. Create a new blender file in the repo folder.
-3. Go to scripting tab.
-Open run.py and run it.
+3. Go to the scripting tab.
+Open `run.py` and run it.
-4. Press F5 to run hello world operator.
+4. Press F5 to run the hello world operator.
 5. Pack `boilerplate` folder to zip.
-You have an addon with preferences ready to installed.
+You have an addon with preferences ready to be installed.

 ## Single file addon